 - 1. Hazing in any form is prohibited. - 2.
-The following reasons are not valid defenses for hazing activities: - The express or implied consent of the individual was obtained; - The conduct or activity was not part of an official organizational or group event or was not otherwise sanctioned or approved by the organization or group; or - The conduct or activity was not a condition of membership or affiliation with the organization or group. - 3.
+The following reasons are not valid defenses for hazing activities: - The express or implied consent of the individual was obtained; - The conduct or activity was not part of an official organizational or group event or was not other wise sanctioned or approved by the organization or group; or - The conduct or activity was not a condition of membership or affiliation with the organization or group. - 3.
 Any faculty, staff, or student of the university community with knowledge or suspicion of hazing is expected to report the activity to university officials or the local police.
 If there is a threat of immediate danger, call 911.
 Failure to report hazing activity could result in disciplinary action. - 4.
-Retaliating in any manner against any individual who reports hazing or who participates in a hazing investigation is prohibited. - 5.
-All members of the university community should cooperate in a hazing investigation upon request. - 6.
-Allegations involving sexual harassment or sexual misconduct will also be forwarded to the Office of Affirmative Action for investigation. - 7.
-The university may notify affiliated regional or national offices of Registered Student Organizations or official university groups of hazing allegations or investigations. - 8.
-Responsibility for any violations of this policy may be attributed to the perpetrators, the Registered Student Organization, or the official university group.
+Retaliating in any manner against any individual who reports hazing or who participates in a hazing investigation is prohibited.

+7. The university may notify affiliated regional or national offices of Registered Student Organizations or official university groups of hazing allegations or investigations.

+8. Responsibility for any violations of this policy may be attributed to the perpetrators, the Registered Student Organization, or the official university group.